 David Wood is the chair of London Futurists and on the Humanity+ board of directors.
-He is an eminent futurist whose valuable newsletter I myself have been subscribed to for several years now and so I was very happy that, at long last, we managed to sit down for a proper Singularity 1on1 interview.
+He is an eminent futurist whose valuable newsletter I myself have been subscribed to for several years now and so I was very happy that, at long last, we managed to sit down for a proper interview.
 Not surprisingly, I found our conversation both intellectually enlightening and spiritually entertaining.
 So block off the next 90 min because I believe you may feel the same way too.

-During our conversation with David Wood we cover a variety of interesting topics such as: his background in mathematics, quantum mechanics and mobile computing; his take on futurism and transhumanism; the importance of philosophy in general and ethics in particular; free will, determinism, making choices and taking action; P+, Transpolitica and the importance of (changing) politics; the singularity and out chances of surviving it; capitalism, abundance and technological unemployment…
+During our conversation with David Wood we cover a variety of interesting topics such as: his background in mathematics, quantum mechanics and mobile computing; his take on futurism and transhumanism; the importance of philosophy in general and ethics in particular; free will, determinism, making choices and taking action; P+, Transpolitica and the importance of (changing) politics; the singularity and our chances of surviving it; capitalism, abundance and technological unemployment…

 My favorite quote that I will take away from this interview with David Wood is: